Dr Julia Ebner.

 Dr Julia Ebner is an author and academic.

-A world expert on online radicalisation, global threats to democracy, and emerging trends in international security, Julia leads the Violent Extremism Lab at the Centre for the Study of Social Cohesion and is a postdoctoral researcher at the Calleva Centre for Evolution and Human Science at the University of Oxford.
-She also teaches in the Department of Politics and International Relations at Oxford.
-She is the award-winning, bestselling author of Going Mainstream (2023), Going Dark (2019), and The Rage (2017), and serves as Co-Executive Director at the Institute for Strategic Dialogue in London.
+A world expert on online radicalisation, conspiracy myths and threats to democracy and minority rights, and terrorism prevention.
+At the University of Oxford, she is a Calleva Scholar (Magdalen College), leads the Violent Extremism Lab at the Centre for the Study of Social Cohesion and teaches for the Department of Politics and International Relations.
+She is also the award-winning and internationally bestselling author of Going Mainstream (2023), Going Dark (2019), and The Rage (2017).
+She is Co-Executive Director at the Institute for Strategic Dialogue (ISD) in London

-Having led multiple research and advisory projects and participated in undercover investigations into extremist groups across the ideological spectrum, Julia regularly advises government and intelligence agencies, tech firms, and transnational organisations including the UN, NATO, Europol, the World Bank, Google, and Meta.
+Having led multiple research and advisory projects in the policy and security world, along with being involved in several undercover investigations into extremist groups across the ideological spectrum, Julia regularly advises government and intelligence agencies, tech firms, and transnational organisations, including the UN, NATO, Europol, the World Bank, Google, and Meta.

 keynote speeches.